Caravans & Camping

 - Only change gas cylinders when they’re completely empty and store them away from caravans and vehicles.

 - Make sure the gas pipe connection is secure.
 If you suspect a leak, turn off the main cylinder valve.
+Open all doors and windows, do not smoke or turn on any electrical switches until given the all clear

 What to do if there is a fire